PerfectlySoft/PerfectDocs/guide/deployment-Docker.md

 exit
 ```

-Now capture your Swift + Perfect application into its own image, using the hostname you'd made a note of:
+Capture your Swift + Perfect application with its image, using the hostname you'd made a note of:

 ```
 docker commit -m "My application" -a "My Name" 2babae7df6fe myapp
 ```

-(You can use your own application-name instead of "My application", your own name or company-name instead of "My Name", your own Docker image-name instead of "myapp".)
+(You can use your own application-name instead of "My application", your own name or company-name instead of "My Name", or a Docker image-name instead of "myapp".)

 Now you can confirm that your image has been created: